BIGJRA/BIGJRA.github.io/rejuv.md

 ## Route 3 and Phasial Cave

-As soon as you’re ready, head to Route 3, west from Sheridan.
+As soon as you're ready, head to Route 3, west from Sheridan.

 Route 3 Gate Shop